Skincare

 The Artemisia genus contains hundreds of species.
 Among them, Artemisia vulgaris, known as mugwort or common wormwood, Artemisia princeps, known as the Japanese mugwort, and Artemisia capillaris, known as capillary wormwood, are known for the powerful chemical constituents in their extracts.
 The habitats of different Artemisia differ from one another and are widely distributed.
 Natural habitats of these species are found in Europe, Asia, North Africa, North and South America, and Australia.

-Mugwort is a herb used for centuries in traditional medicine and homeopathic remedies for its anti-inflammatory, antibacterial, and antioxidant effects, which can help treat various skin conditions and improve skin health.
+Although Mugwort sounds like something that belongs in the Harry Potter world, it’s a medicinal herb commonly used in traditional medicine in China, Korea, and Japan.
+In particular, it’s used for its anti-inflammatory, antibacterial, and antioxidant effects, which can help treat various skin conditions and improve skin health.

 Mugwort is also often used in Korean cuisine.
 It has a sage-like smell and a bitter taste.